 Having already taken significant measures to ensure high energy efficiency and low GHG intensity at an early stage; our approach to GHG intensity reduction is geared towards newbuilds and alternative fuels.
 Given our operational area, regulations, and market demand, making significant retrofits for parts of our fleet is not a sustainable approach.
-Therefore, we are very interested in renewables that our compatible with minor or no retrofits.
+Therefore, we are very interested in renewable fuels that are compatible with minor or no retrofits.

-We have proven that the vessels we build are sustainable, and we are willing to adapt to and adopt new solutions to ensure longevity for our fleet.
-So, we are confident that our new-build developing program is strong and sustainable, and we are currently developing our next generation of environmentally friendly vessels - ready for many types of different fuels, such as ammonia and hydrogen, dependent on the supply and feasibility.
+We have proven that the vessels we build are sustainable. and that we are willing to adapt to and adopt new solutions to ensure longevity for our fleet.
+So, we are confident that our new-build development program is strong and sustainable, which is why we are currently developing our next generation of environmentally friendly vessels - ready for many types of different fuels, such as ammonia and hydrogen, dependent on the supply and feasibility.